webplatform/docs/css/properties/white-space/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The white-space property controls if a white-space character within an element can wrap or if it must be preserved.}}
 {{CSS Property
+|Initial value=normal
 |Applies to=All elements
 |Inherited=Yes
 |Media=visual
+|Computed value=as specified
 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=normal
-|Description=Default.
-Lines of text break automatically.
+|Description=Lines of text break automatically.
 Content wraps to the next line if it exceeds the width of the object.
 }}{{CSS Property Value
 |Data Type=nowrap
 |Description=Line breaks are suppressed.
 Content does not wrap to the next line.